 DPHHS updates Phase 2 guidance for bars, restaurants

-The Montana Department of Health and Human Services issued additional guidance to local health departments on June 2.
+The Montana Department of Public Health and Human Services issued additional guidance to local health departments on June 2.

 Trisha Gardner, health officer for Cascade County, mentioned the new guidance during the June 3 Board of Health meeting.